HewaOrang/pands-project/README.md

 -   analysis.py : This only includes the code part of the project requiremnts list in the notebook.

 # Iris dataset
 The iris dataset is a classic widely used dataset in machine learning.
-It was introduce by Ronald A.Fisher in 1936.
+It was introduced by Ronald A.Fisher in 1936.
 It is frequently used for classification tasks.
 Each row in the dataset represents one flower with its four measurements and its corresponding label.

 # key features of the dataset:
 -   150 Samples